dhardi/gameshark/TESTING.md

 |:---:|:---|
 |&check;| Quantity can be selected on the product page.
 |&check;| Quantity can be selected on the product detail page.
-|&check;| User cannot set the quantity selector to more than the in-stock level
 |&check;| User cannot set the quantity selector to less than 1
-|&check;| User can set the quantity selector to the in-stock level
 |&check;| User can set the quantity selector to 1
 |&check;| User can use the plus and minus buttons to select the quantity.
 |&check;| User cannot add a quantity of 0 to the cart.
-|&check;| User cannot add more than the stock level to their cart.
-|&check;| server-side checks prevent the user from adding more than the stock level to their cart even if they change the input max value in the dev tools.
 |&check;| User receives a message if an item is added to the cart.
-|&check;| User receives a notification if the new quantity selected takes the cart's total number of items over the stock level.
-|&check;| Quantity selector is disabled if the product is out of stock.

 |passed | **View items in my bag to be purchased** so that I can **identify the total cost of my purchases before checkout.**
 |:---:|:---|